 - Phase 1.
 Scope evaluation: The lab evaluates your request and reviews main information to determine the scope for the project and the basic architecture.
 Your request (in the form below) should therefore be complete, clear and thorough.

 - Phase 2.
 Specification: Requester provides the lab the methodology and requirements and works with the lab to form a full-fledged specification.
-This specification includes all the functional and technical requirements and a detailed schedule.
+It is important that the requester delivers use cases and scenarios that help establish the scope and requirements of the project.
+The final specification includes all the functional and technical requirements and a schedule.

 - Phase 3.
-Building: The development team of the lab will work on realizing the project.
-Requester must take part testing and further specification processes.
-This especially concerns students.
+Building: The development team of the lab will work on realizing the project or will set the contracted external development team in motion.
+Requester must take part and bear responsibility for testing and the next steps in the processes.

 - Phase 4.
-First delivery and testing: An initial version of the product is delivered to the requester for testing and verification of it meeting the project’s scope.
+First delivery and testing: An initial version of the product is delivered to the requester for testing and verification of it meeting the project’s scope and requirements.
 The requester will help create user documentation for the delivered product.
 This phase might be repeated multiple times until a final product is delivered.

 Request the use of development time

 The form below can be used to request time from the development team.
 Filling in this form and meeting the conditions set out above are however no guarantee that your request will be honored.
 The time of the lab’s development team is quite scarce.
 Thus, prioritizing projects and rejecting some is a necessity.
 Moreover, the schedule of a researcher might simply not fit with the lab’s schedule.